Legacy Program

 Anatomical material

 The Karmanos Legacy Program aims to collect, process, annotate, and store biospecimens from deceased cancer patients for future research.
-Researchers will collect specimens from cancer patients at autopsy that may include tissue where cancer has spread and blood.
+Researchers will collect specimens from cancer patients at autopsy that may include tissue or blood where cancer has spread.

 Need